Church of God in Christ: Controversy

 At the 107th COGIC Holy Convocation held in St. Louis in 2014, Superintendent Earl Carter—a licensed and ordained Elder and Pastor within the denomination—was selected by the leadership as the keynote speaker for the Saturday night service.
 During his sermon, Carter addressed sexual misconduct and immorality within the church, focusing particularly on homosexuality, which COGIC doctrine considers to be sinful and incompatible with its teachings.

 In his sermon, Carter used inflammatory language, referring to gay men as "sissies", "perverted", and "lost abominations".
-At one point, he said, "If you want to feel like a girl, I wish God would give you the monthly of a girl—I wish He had you bleeding out of your butt."
 A brief excerpt of his sermon circulated rapidly on social media and television, sparking widespread backlash.

-In response to the controversy, the COGIC Presiding Bishop at the time, Bishop Charles E. Blake issued a public apology, stating, "I apologize for what seemed to be a harsh, uncompassionate, disrespectful spirit on the part of that speaker."
-Bishop Blake also extended a personal apology to Andrew Caldwell, a young man who had come forward immediately after Carter’s sermon to testify that he had been "delivered from homosexuality".
+In response to the controversy, the COGIC Presiding Bishop at the time, Bishop Charles E. Blake issued a public apology, stating, Bishop Blake also extended a personal apology to Andrew Caldwell, a young man who had come forward immediately after Carter’s sermon to testify that he had been "delivered from homosexuality".
 Caldwell’s testimony went viral, subjecting him to intense public ridicule and scrutiny.
 He later claimed he felt pressured to testify due to the tone and content of Carter’s message.

 Superintendent Carter initially refused to apologize to the COGIC body, which led to a very public conflict between him and Bishop Blake.
 The tension escalated when Carter accused Bishop Blake of sexual misconduct—allegations that were ultimately deemed baseless in court.
 Bishop Blake filed a defamation lawsuit against Carter, which he won.
 The court ordered Carter to remove all defamatory videos related to Bishop Blake, and Carter complied.
 However, he clarified that while he was retracting statements specific to Bishop Blake, he was not recanting his broader views on homosexuality or sexual immorality.

-In 2024, Carter posted a video on his YouTube channel explaining that he had apologized privately to Bishop Blake and sought his forgiveness for the controversy.
-In 2025, he made a public apology during a service at COGIC Presiding Bishop J. Drew Sheard's church, asking the members of COGIC to forgive him for being, in his words, “reckless, bitter, and quarrelsome” in his past approach to ministry.